harshita214/Anchor/README.md

 Anchor is a real-time system that:
 - **Captures** events from the environment (who's present, location, time, calls)
 - **Synthesizes** context using AI (Google Gemini)
-- **Communicates** calmly through voice (ElevenLabs) and text
+- **Communicates** calmly through text explanations
 - **Stores** memories permanently (Confluent Cloud + SQLite)

-When someone feels confused, they click "Get Grounding" and hear a clear, compassionate explanation of their current reality.
+When someone feels confused, they click "Get Grounding" and see a clear, compassionate explanation of their current reality.

 ## Features
 - **User Dashboard**: One-page interface with "What's Happening?" grounding, location tracking, people registry, and memory recall